-If you want your company to gain market share, it’s wise to have an effective marketing strategy in place — and hiring an agency well-versed in SaaS marketing strategies is a great way to do just that.
+If you want your company to gain market share and drive more leads (who doesn’t?), it’s wise to have an effective marketing strategy in place — and hiring an agency well-versed in SaaS marketing strategies is a great way to do just that.

 How do you choose a marketing agency for your B2B SaaS company?